benhoff/pluginmanager/README.rst

 Custom Plugins
 --------------

-The quickstart will only work if you subclass `IPlugin` for your custom plugins or register your custom class with `IPlugin`
+The quickstart will only work if you subclass `IPlugin` for your custom plugins.

 ::
     import pluginmanager

     class MyCustomPlugin(pluginmanager.IPlugin):